reimagined/resolve/docs/modules/admin.md

 ## Register and Configure the Module

 Register the installed module in the project's `run.js` file.
-The code sample below demonstrates how to enable the admin module for the development and testing environments:
+The code sample below demonstrates how to enable the admin module for the development and testing run modes:

 ```js title="run.js"
 import resolveModuleAdmin from '@resolve-js/module-admin'